Do You Need to Send a Cover Letter?

-The arguments against sending a cover letter go something like this:
+The arguments against sending a cover letter go something like this

 “Recruiters don’t read cover letters anymore, it seems like a waste of time, especially as it’s expected I write a tailored one for each role.
-Surely my CV or resume gives the recruiter enough information for them to decide if I have the right experience for the role?”
+Surely my CV gives the recruiter enough information for them to decide if I have the right experience for the role?”

 I’m not going to sit here and tell you that this logic is completely wrong.
 There is some truth in it, but it’s important to understand exactly what the purpose of a cover letter is so that you can decide if it’s worth you making the extra effort to send one.

-Traditionally, a cover letter would be physically attached to the front of a CV or resume and directly presented to the hiring company, meaning all cover letters would automatically be seen by the person receiving them, before the CV was even read.
+Traditionally, a cover letter would be physically attached to the front of a CV and directly presented to the hiring company, meaning all cover letters would automatically be seen by the person receiving them, before the CV was even read.
 And, because companies used to receive far fewer applications, each application would be reviewed more thoroughly.

 Fast forward a few decades and the average role attracts hundreds or thousands of applications.
 These either land in a recruiter’s inbox or into an Applicant Tracking System.
 The cover letter is typically included as an additional attachment and the person sorting through the applications must decide whether to open that attachment and view its contents.
 Given that most initial determinations are made in 7 seconds, you can imagine that opening a cover letter would add a significant amount of time to this process.